3 min read

 Besides using breathing techniques to improve your overall well-being, it is important to keep your lungs as healthy as possible.
 That means avoiding things such as smoking or vaping.
 If possible, distance yourself from second-hand smoking or toxic environments without protective gear.
 Put it as a routine to get some exercise into your weekly schedule.
 This could be doing yoga, going out for a run, or forest bathing.

-The objective is to get your body moving and pushing air through the lungs.
+The objective is to get your body moving and push air through the lungs.
 If possible, avoid crowds or close contact with different people, especially during flu or cold season.
 Make sure to keep up good oral hygiene, along with washing your hands when needed.
 Schedule regular check-ups, to ensure you stay on top of things.
 Healthy lungs will without a doubt give you a healthier life!

 Yes, and it is fairly easy.
 Using some deep breathing techniques will allow you to improve it in a fairly short period of time.
 It is also healthy for you as you will be able to circulate more air through your lungs allowing your blood to become more oxygenated.